timmywil/panzoom/README.md

 $elem.panzoom("setMatrix", [ 1, 0, 0, -1, 0, 0 ]);
 ```

 Sets the transform matrix of the panzoom element.
 It accepts the matrix as an array.
-The return value is `undefined`.
+Returns the newly-set matrix as an _Array_.

 ### `transition( [off] )`